ricardomccerqueira/sh-startingproject/README.md

 - html5boilerplate plugins

+- enquirejs

-and set up a base folder structure to start working.
+And set up a basic folder structure to start working with a mobile first aproach.

-just call./buildproject.sh
+just call./buildproject.sh ( this script is still under development )